Uganda signs contract for construction of USD 3 billion Standard Gauge Rail project

 Right of way has so far been secured for 150 kilometres, representing 54pc of the Malaba-Kampala sector has been acquired, according to Wamburu.

 Uganda first signed a contract for the development of its SGR line with Chinese contractor China Roads and Bridges Corporation but a dispute over pricing, difficulties in securing funding from China and doubts about Kenya extending its line to the Malaba interconnection point, saw the plans put on hold.
-It is understood China developed cold feet about the project over concerns about Kenya and Uganda’s overleveraged economy at the time, worried that their debt levels represented a significant risk of default.
+It is understood China developed cold feet about the project over concerns about Kenya and Uganda’s overleveraged economies at the time, worried that their debt levels represented a significant risk of default.

 Yapi Merkezi which is also executing Tanzania’s SGR flipped the deal from the Chinese in 2022, with an offer of contractor financing albeit at a higher ticket price.